RolandFaure/Hairsplitter/README.md

 # Why is it useful ?

-`Hairsplitter` is mainly useful if you are trying to obtain a phased assembly.
-The main advantage of `Hairsplitter` compared to other techniques is that it is totally parameters-free.
-Most importantly, it does not requires to know the ploidy of the organism, and can infer different ploidies corresponding to different contigs.
+`Hairsplitter` is useful if you are assembling a multi-strain metagenome or trying to obtain a phased assembly.
+A decisive of `Hairsplitter` compared to some other techniques is that it is totally parameters-free.
+Most importantly, it does not requires to know the ploidy of the organism  / the number of strains, and can infer different ploidies corresponding to different contigs.
 It can thus be used just as well on haploid assemblies (to improve the assembly of duplications) as on complex allotetraploids (to assemble separately the haplotypes).
 Just run the assembly through!

 # Installation